pgpkg/pgws/README.md

 Of course, the intent is that you would use the `http.Request` object to determine the tenant ID or other attribute of the user (say, via a JWT, the URL, or a request header injected by your proxy), to determine which audience they belong to.

+Audiences are specifically designed to allow messages to be sent to selected websockets quickly and efficiently.

 ## Security